A New Home Versus A Resale Home: The Pros And Cons

-Resale Pro: A resale that has been updated in terms of features, finishes, and functionality will maintain higher value in the long run and may cost less than a new build.
+Resale Pro: A resale that has been updated in terms of features, finishes, and functionality will maintain a higher value and may cost less than a new build.

-Resale Con: Even if it’s been updated, chances are you’ll have to put forth a little extra at the time of moving in or at the time of sale to get top value for an older house.
+Resale Con: Even if it has been updated, chances are you’ll have to put forth a little extra at the time of moving in or at the time of sale to get top value for an older house.

-New Home Pro: Home builders make a point to build in the best new developments.
+New Home Pro: Homebuilders make a point to build in the best new developments.
 They understand access to shopping, schools, entertainment, commuter roads, services and other important amenities are of top priority to homeowners.
-You will also have your pick of home model and community without having to sacrifice one for the other.
+You’ll also have your pick of a home model and community without having to sacrifice one for the other.

-New Home Con: Sometimes homes develop faster than the surrounding amenities.
-That is to say, you may have to deal with a bit of construction around your new home until the surrounding neighbourhood has time to catch up.
-Keep in mind though, that this ongoing development does increase the value of your property!
+New Home Con: You may have to deal with a bit of construction around your new home until the surrounding neighbourhood catches up.
+Keep in mind though, that this ongoing development will increase the value of your property over time.

 Resale Pro: Resales can often be found in already established communities with well-founded amenities.

-Resale Con: Selection is limited and you may find yourself having to sacrifice the home you love for the community you want or vice versa.
+Resale Con: Selection is often limited and you may find yourself having to sacrifice the home you love for the community you want or vice-versa.